Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 Why it hit

-Because “Poison” doesn’t ask permission.
-That beat walks in first, takes over the room, and leaves no debate about who’s in charge.
+Because “Poison” does not ask permission.
+That beat walks in first, takes over the room, and leaves no debate about who is in charge.
 Bell Biv DeVoe cracked something open here: hip-hop attitude, R&B polish, new jack swing force, and just enough pop structure to make the song unavoidable outside its home lane.
 It sounded street-smart, stylish, and absolutely built for replay.

 The brilliance of “Poison” is that it feels fun and threatening at the same time.
-The groove is irresistible, but there’s a bite to it.
+The groove is irresistible, but there is a bite to it.
 That tension is why the song aged so well.
-It wasn’t soft crossover—it was crossover with teeth.
-And in 1990, that mattered.
-The culture was shifting toward harder rhythms, sharper production, and a different kind of cool.
-“Poison” didn’t reflect that shift.
-It helped drive it.
+It was not soft crossover — it was crossover with teeth.
+In 1990, the culture was shifting toward harder rhythms, sharper production, and a different kind of cool.
+“Poison” helped drive that shift.

 Gen X Rewind